andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 1. Run VirtualBox in your laptop.

-1. Click the "New" button in the VirtualBox toolbar.
+1. Click "New" in the VirtualBox toolbar.

    ![VirtualBox New](images/virtualbox_ubuntu_01.png)

-1. In the dialog specify machine name as "ACOS Ubuntu 20.04 LTS" and click "Continue".
+1. In the dialog, specify machine name as "ACOS Ubuntu 20.04 LTS" and click "Continue".

    ![VirtualBox New Ubuntu](images/virtualbox_ubuntu_02.png)